adafruit/Adafruit_CircuitPython_HTTPServer/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-Simple HTTP Server for CircuitPython
+Simple HTTP Server for CircuitPython.

+- Supports `socketpool` or `socket` as a source of sockets.
+Can be used in CPython.
+- HTTP 1.1.
+- Serves files from a designated root.
+- Simple routing available to serve computed results.

 Dependencies